Rawwar13/YAMS/readme.md

 # Yet Another Minecraft Server (YAMS)

 YAMS is a vanilla server wrapper designed to make running a Minecraft server easier without changing the overall experience of playing Survival Multiplayer.
+As it is not a wrapper, you won't have to wait for YAMS to be updated when a new Minecraft server version comes out.
+Eventually I am hoping to code in an optional wrapper mode per server which can be disabled if an update breaks it.

 ## Current Status